WHAT TO EXPECT ON SUNDAY

 Before You Leave Home.
 No need to worry about what to wear.
 Wear what you want and know that most people dress pretty casually.
 When you come, you’ll see everything from shorts and sandals, jeans and t-shirts, to some dress pants and some dresses.
 Pastor Mike almost always wears jeans, and the only reason he wouldn’t is if all his jeans were in the dirty clothes hamper on Sunday morning.

 Parking.
 Honestly, parking is not our strong-suit.
 We meet in a former Ethan Allen furniture store which makes for a beautiful building but tight parking.
 Have no fear, though, because when you visit us, we’ve reserved a couple of spots right up front just for you.
 Don’t be shy.
-Pull on up to the front door and enjoy first-class parking!
-If spaces in the church parking lot are taken, feel free to park in the spaces in front of the Noah’s Ark daycare center behind our building.
+Pull up to the front door and enjoy first-class parking!
+If there are no parking spots left, feel free to park in the spaces in front of the Noah’s Ark daycare center behind our building.
 We own that building, so the parking spaces are ours too.

 Worship Seating.
-We recently expanded and remodeled our worship center, so there’s plenty of room for you!
-Right when you walk in the worship center doors you will notice that you are entering the back of the room.
-Wouldn’t it be horrible if you had to enter the front of the room where everyone could watch you?!
+When you walk into the worship center, you'll notice that you are entering the back of the room.
+Wouldn’t it be horrible if you had to enter the front of the room?!
 Not here.
-You can enter the back, and you can even sit in the back if you’d like.
+You'll enter the back, and you can even sit in the back if you’d like.
 However, our people like to sit in the back too, so if you want a back row seat, you may have to fight for it!
-All kidding aside, there is usually plenty of room, and an usher will greet you at the door, hand you a Worship Guide, and help you find a seat if needed.
+As mentioned above, our rows are 6 feet apart, and we ask that 2-3 seats be left between people or family groups.